Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - **Elevation** -> Height of a satellite above the horizon

-### Software terms
+## Software terms
 - **AGC** - Automatic Gain Control -> Automatically sets the gain based on the signal strength
 - **SNR** - Signal to Noise Ratio -> The difference in dB between the noise floor and the signal peak, ergo how strong the signal is
 - **FFT Spectrum** - Fast Fourier Transform Spectrum -> The slice of the radio spectrum being sampled by your SDR
-- **FFT Waterfall** - Fast Fourier Transform Waterfall -> A visual representation of the spectrum throughout time, almost always found right below the fft Spectrum
+- **FFT Waterfall** - Fast Fourier Transform Waterfall -> A visual representation of the spectrum throughout time, almost always found right below the FFT Spectrum
 - **Interference** -> Commonly referred to as RFI (Radio Frequency Interference), is an umbrella term for unwanted signals produced by erroneous sources such as cheap power supplies, HDMI cables and devices such as laptops (USB RFI @ 480 MHz)
 - **Overloading** -> Occurs when your gain is set too high andor you are near a very strong broadcast.
 Presents as your noise floor jumping/being unstable or spurs of interference throughout your spectrum.
 - **TLE** - Two Line Element set -> A format used to list the location of objects orbitting the earth

-### Data transmission formats
+## Data transmission formats
 Don't worry if you don't understand these yet, they will be explained in more detail later and are here just so you have an idea of what is meant if they are mentioned prior to their full explanation.

 - **APT** - Automatic Picture Transmission -> VHF Image broadcast currently used on NOAA satellites